lrodero/cats-effect-tutorial/tutorial.md

 We are making progress, and already have a version of `copy` that can be used.
 If any exception is raised when `transfer` is running, then the streams will be automatically closed by `Resource`.
-But there is something else we have to take into account: `IO` instances execution can be cancelled!
-And cancellation should not be ignored, as it is an important feature of cats-effect.
+But there is something else we have to take into account: `IO` instances execution can be **_cancelled!_**.
+And cancellation should not be ignored, as it is a key feature of cats-effect.
 We will discuss cancellation in the next section.

 ### Dealing with cancellation
 Cancellation is a cats-effect feature, powerful but non trivial.
-In cats-effect, some `IO` instances can be cancellable, meaning than their evaluation will be aborted and, if the programmer is careful, an alternative `IO` task will be run for example to deal with potential cleaning up activities.
-We will see how an `IO` can be actually cancelled at the end of the [Warning: fibers are not threads! section](#warning-fibers-are-not-threads), but for now we will just keep in mind that during the execution of the `transfer` method a cancellation can occur at any time.
+In cats-effect, some `IO` instances can be cancelable, meaning than their evaluation will be aborted.
+If the programmer is careful, an alternative `IO` task will be run under cancellation, for example to deal with potential cleaning up activities.
+We will see how an `IO` can be actually cancelled at the end of the [Fibers are not threads!  section](#fibers-are-not-threads), but for now we will just keep in mind that during the execution of the `transfer` method a cancellation can occur at any time.

 Now, `IO`s created with `Resource.use` can be cancelled.
 The cancellation will trigger the execution of the code that handles the closing of the resource.
 In